courselab/snaskii21/doc/CONTRIBUTING.md

 past stabe releases for maintenance, if any, are found in _legacy_ branches.

 It's important that every pull request be linked to an issue.
-You can pick one that already exists or create one and assign yourself to it.
+You can pick an issue that already exists or create one yourself.
+After an issue has been selected, assign yourself to it to notify other collaborators that you are taking care of it.

 First step to make a contribution is creating a branch.
 The branch created must follow the naming convention bellow, where `<issue-number>` is the number of the issue that the pull request will solve (e.g. #42).

 ```
-Branches names should be one of the four options bellow:
+Branches names should be one of the four following options:

 feature/<issue-number>
 hotfix/<issue-number>